clawfire/chrome-webhook-extension/README.md

 ## Features

 - **Register and Manage Webhooks**: Users can add, edit, and delete webhooks with a friendly name and URL.
-- **Context Menu Integration**: Right-click on any page, link, or image to send the current URL to a registered webhook.
-Additional context-specific attributes like page titles or image alt text are also sent.
+- **Context Menu Integration**: Right-click on any page, link, image, or selected text to send data to a registered webhook.
+- **Enhanced Data Collection**: Automatically extracts page metadata, timestamps, and context-specific information.
+- **Webhook Testing**: Test webhooks directly from the popup with response time and status feedback.
+- **Smart Notifications**: Desktop notifications with emoji feedback (✅/❌) for webhook status.
+- **URL Validation**: Built-in validation ensures only valid HTTP/HTTPS URLs are accepted.
+- **Retry Mechanism**: Automatic retry (up to 3 attempts) for failed webhook calls.
 - **Secure Storage**: All webhook information is securely stored using Chrome's local storage.
-- **User Confirmation for Deletion**: Ensures that deletions are intentional with a two-click confirmation process on the delete button.

 ## Installation